Princeton-CDH/htr2hpc/src/htr2hpc/train/README.md

 To reuse previously downloaded data, add the `--existing-data` flag.

-The script uses parsl to manage data and computate tasks.
-Parsl will create output files in a `runinfo/` directory, numbered by run.
-The output from the ketos `segtrain` task can be found under `runinfo/###/task_logs/0000/`.
+The output from the slurm job will be placed in the working directory you specified when running the htr2hpc-train command, in a file named `segtrain_####.out` where #### is the slurm job id.